Fr0st6focs/Frost-pixel-editor/README.md

 # Frost-pixel-editor
-A lightweight sprite maker and editor built for Hex Maniac Advance.
-I couldn’t find a simple, modern tool for creating or editing sprites for HMA, so I made one.
-Includes drawing tools, bucket fill, zoom, panning, undo/redo, and PNG support to make sprite work fast and accessible
+A lightweight sprite maker and editor Includes drawing tools, bucket fill, zoom, panning, undo/redo, a preview mode and more work fast and accessible